 Polycarp answered, “The fire you threaten burns for a time and is soon extinguished; there is a fire you know nothing about – the fire of the judgement to come and of eternal punishment, the fire reserved for the ungodly.
 But why do you hesitate?
 Do what you want.”

 The proconsul was amazed and sent the crier to stand in the middle of the arena and announce three times: “Polycarp has confessed that he is a Christian”.

-To merely say the words, ‘Caesar is Lord!’ may have seemed a small thing to the man who arrested Polycarp, but any Christian would immediately recognise the difficulty of carrying out such a request.
+To merely say the words, ‘Caesar is Lord!’ may have seemed a small thing to the man who arrested Polycarp, but any Christian would immediately recognise the impossibility of compromise.

 Even today, in various parts of the world, Christians are under pressure, sometimes being falsely accused, attacked, seeing their homes destroyed and even being killed.
-We must continue to pray for those who are suffering, seek to establish freedom of religion with those who are in influence, all the while trusting God for extraordinary provisions of grace.
+We continue to pray for those who are suffering, and seek to establish freedom of religion with those who are in influence, while trusting God for grace in the midst of persecution.

 © 2008 Lex Loizides